-Generally, expressions of interest to become a council member are made in advance of the set annual appointment round devised by the council.
-The process of applying for membership of the MacKillop Catholic Regional College School Advisory Council is publicised to the community newsletter, Operoo or website].
-Anyone interested in becoming a member of the MacKillop Catholic Regional College School Advisory Council and the principal, chair or parish priest on the process of appointment.
+Generally, expressions of interest in becoming a council member are made in advance of the set annual appointment round devised by the council.
+The process of applying for membership of the MacKillop College School Advisory Council is published in the community newsletter, Operoo, and the website.
+Anyone interested in becoming a member of the MacKillop College School Advisory Council may seek advice from the principal, chair or parish priest on the process of appointment.
 Consideration will also be given to succession planning through staggered renewal of members to ensure continuing institutional memory.